CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 try {
 ```

-This is an SQL query command that is executed to get information from a database.
-Here, you can specify any query you like.
-Please make sure that this query returns the following columns "DocEntry", "DocNum", "StatusCode" as these are expected by the script:
+This SQL query command is executed to retrieve information from the database.
+You can customize the query as needed, but ensure that it returns the columns "DocEntry," "DocNum," and "StatusCode," as these are required by the script:

 ```powershell
 $SQLQuery = "SELECT ""DocEntry"", ""DocNum"", 'CL' AS ""StatusCode"" FROM ""@CT_PF_OMOR"" WHERE ""U_RequiredDate"" < '2018-07-01' AND ""U_Status"" = 'FI' ";